Ackley Bridge is back for 2021 with series 4 - here's who's on the cast for the new series.

 The award-winning show will return with a revised format, airing across ten, 30-minute long episodes rather than the previous hour-long instalments.

-Ackley Bridge series 4 release date
+Watch Ackley Bridge series 4 on TV and online

 The show was originally due to air in September 2020 but was delayed due to the ongoing pandemic.